pedrozadotdev/react-native-themed-stylesheet/README.md

 A package that allows you to create React Native StyleSheets with support for Dark/Light/Auto Themes.

-- Depends on react-native-appearance to choose the theme based on OS preference(Android 10/iOS 13)
 - Simple API
 - Fully typed
 - Builds on top of StyleSheets and Hooks